digipost/invoice-api-specification/bank-payment-api-requirements.md

 ## GetAccountList

 Digipost retrieves the account list and presents it to the user which chooses which accounts they will pay invoices from.
 The chosen accounts are stored on the user's profile in Digipost.
-Only account that can be used for payment should be returned.
+Only accounts that can be used for payment should be returned.

-### Request
+### Request (parameters)

 * bank-identifier
 * personal-identification-number (fødselsnummer)